Jonathan W. Hugg philadelphia

 Overview

-Jonathan Hugg concentrates on commercial and appellate litigation and counseling, with an emphasis on financial institution, real estate, and municipal matters.
-Jonathan has over 30 years of wide-ranging experience prosecuting, defending, and resolving contractual disputes and business torts across Pennsylvania and up and down the Northeast Corridor.
-He frequently litigates cases in the Commerce Program of the Court of Common Pleas of Philadelphia.
-Jonathan also frequently advises lenders regarding regulatory compliance and risk issues.
+Jonathan Hugg concentrates on commercial and appellate litigation, with an emphasis on financial institutions, real estate, regulatory enforcement, and municipal matters.
+He has more than 30 years of wide-ranging experience prosecuting, defending, and resolving contractual disputes and business torts throughout Pennsylvania and the broader Mid-Atlantic and Northeast region.

 Representative Matters